smohies/EBProject/README.md

 Because of the desire to complete all basic requirements within the narrow time constraints, the testing code was not created/implemented until the end of the development cycle.
 Having a more generous and relaxed time constraint, I would have chosen a "Test-driven Development" style.

+#### **Regarding the API Key:**

+This project treats the API key for what it is, a publicly available API key.

+Being a public API key, no effort was done in order to conceal it.

 ### Hardest Thing To Solve

 Every step of the way was a very exciting and interesting challenge to overcome.
 There were many of these challenges I was very happy to be able to complete!